Here are some things I’ve published:

 On a certain kind of dog leash (the “Gentle Leader”) + some other things, DIAGRAM

-On corporate radio, and personal vs. corporate debt, The Columbia Journalism Review
+On corporate radio, and personal vs. corporate debt, The Columbia Journalism Review [spotlighted at Longform]

 On an old job at a naming company, and corporate language, Popula